purduehackers/organize/directory/storyteller.md

 - Send emails to professors, groups, and students to promote upcoming events
 - Coordinate with designers to make sure we have delightful visual communication

 This role is a mix of high-level thinking & coordination and low-level marketing tasks.
+While this will be your main focus, you are encouraged to wear many hats & contribute to any other part of Purdue Hackers if you feel inspired to do so.

 ### About you